 Life-cycle costing shall .. cover parts or all of the following costs ...: (b) costs imputed to environmental externalities linked to the product ... during its life cycle, provided their monetary value can be determined and verified; ... costs such as emissions of greenhouse gases ...
 GPA and secondary policies / Does a "purity principle" apply?
 According to the purity principle one purpose of public procurement regulation would be to establish a system that reduces as far as possible the insertion of non-economic criteria into the procurement process (definition by Sue Arrowsmith / Christopher McCrudden discussing the GPA).
 Revised GPA - Rules on Award Criteria Art.
-XV: [..] the entity shall make the award to the supplier that the entity has determined to be capable of fulfilling the terms of the contract and that, based solely on the evaluation criteria specified in the notices, has submitted a) the most advanteageous tender; or b) where price is the sole criterion, the lowest price.
+XV: [..] the entity shall make the award to the supplier that the entity has determined to be capable of fulfilling the terms of the contract and that, based solely on the evaluation criteria specified in the notices, has submitted a) the most advantageous tender; or b) where price is the sole criterion, the lowest price.
 GPA 1994 - Basic Rule on Award Criteria (unchanged in revGPA 2012) Given the objective of the GPA of laying down minimum standards to be applied, it has opted for flexibility and, in addition to allowing awards on price, also allows other criteria to be taken into account, provided they have been set out in the tender documentation (Peter Trepte).
-GPA 1994 - Abnormally Low Tenders One can realistically not expect from an international framework like the GPA a substantial contribution to the solution of the problem when discussing abnormally low tenders (Gerhard Kunnert), because the GPA is about minimum standards.
-Conclusion on the interpretation of the GPA: GPA is setting minimum standards and not to be seen as a comprehensive procurement codification The GPA as setting minimum standards is meant to be compatible with different views on economic policy; a strict "purity principle" would rather be a possible characteristic of a full fledged / comprehensive regulation.
-Peter Kunzlik on Neoliberalism and EU Public Procurement Neoliberals: Public Procurement should not merely abolish restrictions on international access to public contract opportunities but should "neoliberalise" the public contracts market (Kunzlik, The Cambridge Yearbook of European Legal Studies, Vol. 15, p.
-311). -> Neoliberals go for the "purity principle".
+GPA 1994 - Abnormally Low Tenders One can realistically not expect from an international framework like the GPA a substantial contribution to the solution of the problem when discussing abnormally low tenders (Gerhard Kunnert), because the GPA is about minimum standards (decision of the Swiss Federal Administrative Court B-3797/2015 [April 2016]).
+Conclusion on the interpretation of the GPA: The GPA is not meant as a a comprehensive procurement codification The GPA as setting minimum standards is meant to be compatible with different views on economic policy; a strict "purity principle" (cf. slide 31) would rather be a possible characteristic of a full fledged / comprehensive regulation.
 A minimum of consistency?

 WTO, ILO, UNCTAD, UNEP etc. are subsystems of the same overarching system.
 This presupposes the idea of an at least to some extent coherent legal framework / world order.
 The GPA is not only about trade, but also on governance and to a certain extent on sustainability, without disregarding the core principles of the GPA (balance of interests).

-Contact

-Swiss Federal Administrative Court

-Mr. Marc Steiner

-CH-9023 St. Gallen

-Switzerland
+Can we reconcile the sustainability goals with the aim of preventing corruption?
+When discussing sustainability issues in Berlin some years ago, a Transparency International representative was of the opinion, that the discretion needed in order to foster sustainability and innovation is bad in terms of the purpose of preventing corruption.
+Is he right?
+Answer: It depends on the governance level of the country ("Reifegradmodell").
+Geneva, 23rd November 2017

-phone: +41 58 465 25 74
+Swiss Federal Administrative Court Mr. Marc Steiner CH-9023 St. Gallen Switzerland phone: +41 58 465 25 74 E-mail: marc.steiner@bvger.admin.ch

-E-mail: marc.steiner@bvger.admin.ch